Royal Company of the Philippines: Monopoly and Decline

 As the company quickly grew to establish monopolies in other branches of the Spanish overseas trade, other companies, feeling the reduction of monopoly rights, began a struggle with the Royal Company of the Philippines.
 The most serious conflicts took place with the merchants of Manila and the Filipinos themselves, who used the route to Acapulco for their own activities, or with the United Kingdom, which maintained Asian trade as the first power.

 The writer José Luis Munárriz entered the service of the company in 1796, where he became secretary and, later, director on March 30, 1815.

 These problems led to a progressive decline of the company from 1794, becoming practically inoperative at the late 18th to early 19th century.
-The company ceased its functions in 1829, after the fall of the Spanish colonial empire, and was declared extinct by decree of October 6, 1834 during the regency of Isabella II.
+The company ceased its functions in 1829, after the loss of the Spanish colonial empire American territories, and was declared extinct by decree of October 6, 1834 during the regency of Isabella II.